Skip to content

 field's argument signature.

-object types are considered entities and each object type must have fields that
+object types of the abstract return type are considered entities, and each must

-correspond with all arguments of the lookup field.
+have fields that correspond to every argument of the lookup field.

 ```graphql example